On the Scarcity of Dense Cores ($n>10^{5}$ cm$^{-3}$) in High Latitude Planck Galactic Cold Clumps: Discussion

 where $n_{c}$ is the central H$_2$ number density and $R_{\rm flat}$ is the flat inner radius.
 The column density profile of such a model core has the analytical form of

 where $p$ is the distance from core center in the plane of the sky \citep{Dapp2009PSC} and $R_{\rm out}=0.2$\,pc $\simeq40000$\,au defines the boundary of core.

-Using the GBT+JVLA combined data, the temperatures of the three prestellar cores are observed to have a minor decrease toward the center of the core $\lesssim2000$\,au \citep{Lin2023PSC}.
+Using the combined ammonia data from the Green Bank Telescope and Karl G. Jansky Very Large Array, the temperatures of the three prestellar cores are observed to have a minor decrease toward the center of the core $\lesssim2000$\,au \citep{Lin2023PSC}.
 Therefore, we consider a constant temperature profile as $T(r)=T_0=10$\,K in the following discussion.

 Assuming optically thin dust emission, the column density can be used to synthesize model intensity as,

 where $\Omega = \pi\theta_{\rm beam}^2/4\ln2$ measures the solid angle (in unit of radian) per JCMT beam (with FWHM of $\theta_{\rm beam}$), $\mu_{\rm H_2} = 2.81$ is the molecular weight per hydrogen molecule \citep{Evans2022SlowSF}, $m_{\rm H}$ is the mass of a hydrogen atom, $\kappa_{\nu}=1.22$\,cm$^{2}$\,g$^{-1}$ \citep{Beckwith1990YSO} is the dust opacity at frequency of $\nu=350$\,GHz ($\sim850$\,$\mu$m), $B_{\nu} (T_{\rm dust})$ is the Planck function at a given dust temperature $T_{\rm dust}$, and $\mathcal{R}=100$ is the gas-to-dust mass ratio.